goncharovmikhail-eng/main_account/README.md

 - docker (without sudo or configured via Docker group)

 **If you want, I can help translate or extend for the p Podman script as well!**

+### resize_root.sh
+The script increases the space of the root partition after adding a resource to the machine.